flow-project/flow/examples/README.md

   is called.
 Defaults to 50000.
 * `--save_interval` (int): number of simulation steps in the training environment before the model is saved.
 Defaults to 50000.
+* `--initial_exploration_steps` (*int*): number of timesteps that the policy is run before training to initialize the replay buffer with samples.
+Defaults to 10000.
 * `--nb_train_steps` (*int*): the number of training steps.
 Defaults to 1.
 * `--nb_rollout_steps` (*int*): the number of rollout steps.
 Defaults to 1.
 * `--nb_eval_episodes` (*int*): the number of evaluation episodes.
 Only